alanmitchell/bmon-website/guide/use-data.md

 Two useful temperatures to measure in a building are the boiler supply temperature, if the building utilizes a boiler, and the supply temperature of the domestic hot water.
-"Boiler supply and return temperatures, as well as domestic hot water supply temperatures, can give indications about the amount of energy that is being consumed to heat the building and provide hot water.
+Boiler supply and return temperatures, as well as domestic hot water supply temperatures, can give indications about the amount of energy that is being consumed to heat the building and provide hot water.